 We like to add some peeled orange zest and lemon zest to our elderberry syrup.
 We like the flavor, and the oils in those peels do have health benefits as well.

 We use organic ingredients because this is a concentrate and while we can’t afford or even get all organics, we do try to use them when it really matters.
 We buy organic dried elderberries and are working on growing our own.
 And we also use organic raw honey and other ingredients for the most health benefits possible.
+Check out here how you can dehydrate your own elderberries.

 Best elderberry syrup